rockdisc/Book-of-Knowledge/2-Main/2-Areas/2-Worldbuilding/Poet's Land/1-Main/Magic System/Ikon.md

 ### Dragon

 They have complete control over a symbol, but they still have their sense of self.
 Most are stuck at this stage if they are not able to get enough believers to become a god.
-Depending on their symbols, they could st
+Depending on their symbols, they could stay at this stage for centuries, waiting to find the perfect opportunity to gain believers.